 Step 3.
-On the user interface, click Add button to import the downloaded Apple Music files from Music library of iTunes.
+On the user interface, click Add button, and then import the downloaded files from Music library of iTunes.

 Step 4.
-Click the setting icon to set the output audio format and the output path.
+Click the setting icon, and set the output audio format and the output path.

 Step 6.
-Drag and drop the converted Music to Spotify.
+Drag and drop the converted music files to Spotify.

 Now you can play the primary Apple Music playlist on Spotify as you like.